LaPolice/LP-RF-Tools/addImagesToCurrentFont/README.md

 the script operates on the current font.
 On execution, a folder requester is opened to allow the user to point to the location of the images to be imported.

-The image files should be named as follows.
+The image files should be named as follows:

 Lower case letters are prefixed with "lc-".
 Upper case letters are prefixed with "UC-".